- Contact Information

 Your cooperation will help us maintain a safe environment for your child.
 (See County Policy)

 It is our desire for every child to be successful.
-We ask parents to carefully monitor homework, Tuesday Folders, report cards, and interim reports to assure success.
 In the event your child is receiving low grades (Ds or Fs) in any subject, we suggest that you schedule an appointment with his teacher to discuss your child’s academic performance.
 Should retention be necessary, it should be evident by the third nine weeks.

 Note: A copy of Dinwiddie County’s Promotion/ Retention Policy is in the school office and will be made available upon request.